Aliases for DNAH5 Gene

 GeneCards Summary for DNAH5 Gene

 DNAH5 (Dynein Axonemal Heavy Chain 5) is a Protein Coding gene.
-Diseases associated with DNAH5 include ciliary dyskinesia, primary, 3, with or without situs inversus and primary ciliary dyskinesia.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
-GO annotations related to this gene include ATPase activity and microtubule motor activity.
-An important paralog of this gene is DNAH1.
+Diseases associated with DNAH5 include Ciliary Dyskinesia, Primary, 3 and Primary Ciliary Dyskinesia.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and microtubule motor activity.
+An important paralog of this gene is DNAH8.

 Force generating protein of respiratory cilia.
 Produces force towards the minus ends of microtubules.
 Dynein has ATPase activity; the force-producing power stroke is thought to occur on release of ADP.
 Required for structural and functional integrity of the cilia of ependymal cells lining the brain ventricles.